TachibanaYoshino/Road-Crack-Segmentation--Keras/README.md

 # Road-Crack-Segmentation--Keras
 The project uses Unet-based improved networks to study road crack segmentation, which is based on keras.
+GCUnet is an improvement to Unet that introduces the Global Context Block in Unet.
 ----
 ## Requirements
 - python 3.6.8